1. Purpose

 • (3b) Exam Environment

-1. (3b.1) To ensure optimal student performance and to ensure exam integrity, test proctors are empowered to maintain a quiet, calm exam environment.
+1. (3b.1) To ensure optimal student performance and to ensure exam integrity, Proctors are responsible for maintaining a quiet, calm, and secure testing environment.

-3. (3b.3) In the event that a student is removed from or delayed entry to an exam, then the following is permitted:
+3. (3b.3) If a student is removed or delayed due to disruptive behavior:

-4. (3b.4) Any student who disrupts an exam may receive a professionalism concern report (PCR) and/or be referred to the Academic Performance Committee.
+4. (3b.4) Disruptive students may receive a Professionalism Concern Report (PCR) and/or be referred to the Academic Performance Committee (APC)

 • (3c) Exam Tardiness

-5. (3c.5) Tardy students may receive a professionalism concern report (PCR) and/or be referred to the Academic Performance Committee.
+5. (3c.5) Tardy students may receive a PCR and/or be referred to the APC

-6. (3c.6) No additional time will be given beyond the scheduled end of the exam for tardy students.
+6. (3c.6) No additional time will be granted for late arrivals

 • (3d) Unapproved Exam Absence